vleeuwenmenno/dotfiles/README.md

 ### 1. Clone dotfiles to home directory

 Open a nix-shell with git and begin the setup process.
-This will prompt you to give a hostname for the system.
-For things to properly work you should ensure this repository contains the relevant assets for the hostname you provide.

-In case you're setting up a new system you could use any of the existing hostnames in the `nconfig/nixos/hardware/` folder.
-Afterwards you should adopt the pre-generated configuration under `/etc/nixos/hardware-configuration.nix` to the repository and change the hostname to anything you like.
+This setup will prompt you various questions such as your desired hostname and if the system you are installing is supposed to be a server or workstation.

+Feel free to use an exisiting hostname to restore an old system or chose a new name.

+If you are running this in a VM be sure to answer yes if it prompts you.
+This will ensure it generates the correct boot loader configuration.

 ```bash
 nix-shell -p git